tlevison/freeCodeCamp/guide/english/vue/index.md

 It's main attributes are the following:
 * It's approachable: if you know basic HTML, CSS & JavaScript - then you'll be writing apps in Vue.js in no time!
-* It's versatile: you can use it as a simple library or a fully featured framework
+* It's versatile: you can use it as a simple library or a fully featured framework.
 * It's performant: it's extremely performant out of the box with very little to almost no optimization required.

 ### More Information